-tmargin, lmargin Top and left margin size, measured in the selected units.
+tmargin, Imargin Top and left margin size, measured in the selected units.

-- pwidth, pheight Output print area dimensions, width and height, measured in the selected units.
+pwidth, pheight Output print area dimensions, width and height, measured in the selected units.
 The output will be scaled to meet the more restrictive dimension.
-In particular, the x/y-scaling ratio remains 1:1. - croptoview Boolean value, either 0 or 1.
-If 1 (true), then the print output is cropped to display only that portion of the vector field that is visible in the display window.
-If 0, then the display is ignored and the output is scaled so that the entire vector field is printed.
+In particular, the x/y-scaling ratio remains 1:1.

+croptoview Boolean value, either 0 or 1.
+If set to the default value 1 (true), then the output is cropped to display only that portion of the vector field that is visible in the display window.
+If 0, then the display is ignored and the entire vector field is printed, scaled to fit in the dimensions specified by pwidth and pheight.
+In this case the plot\config(misc,zoom) is used to control arrow and pixel autosampling behavior (if enabled), but is otherwise ignored.